department-of-veterans-affairs/va.gov-team/products/caregivers/10-10EZ/Short form flow research/conversation-guide.md

 - Let's say you accidently selected that you receive pay for a disability rating of 50% or higher and click Next (they will be shown the short form confirmation page)
      - Note any response
      - Can you tell me a little about your thoughts as you read this page?
-     - What do expect to happen next?
+     - What do you expect to happen next?
      - Do you have any questions?
-     - Is there anything you that stands out to you on this page?
+     - Is there anything that stands out to you on this page?
 Good, bad, indifferent
 - What would you do next (since you reached this page by accident)
      - Note reactions/ interactions/ confusions

-Once the partipant navigates past this to continue the form, this section of the research is complete.
+Once the participant navigates past this to continue the form, this section of the research is complete.

 ## Post task questions - 10 minutes